 - A data switch (also called a toggle switch) -- has two positions.
 Up corresponds to 1, and down means 0. - A function switch -- has three positions: up, down and neutral.
-When pushed up or down, it initiates a function; when released, it returns to the neutral position. - A rotary switch -- may have any number of positions; once set to a position it remains there until manually altered. - A lock -- has three positions and cannot be changed without the key.
+When pushed up or down, it initiates a function; when released, it returns to the neutral position. - A rotary switch -- may have any number of positions; once set to a position it remains there until manually altered. - A button switch -- has one stable position, out.
+When pushed in, it initiates a function.
+When released it returns to the stable position. - A lock -- has two positions and cannot be changed without the key.

 Throughout the rest of the section we refer to each of these types of switches by the name given above or by the name of the function that switch performs.
-However, each data switch has its own name (0-15), which can be seen immediately above it.
+However, each data switch has its own name (X0-15), which can be seen immediately above it.
 We use those names to specify some subset of all data switches.
 The same name also refers to the data light and address light that is immediately above each switch.
 The console diagram shows the relationship for data light, address light, and data switch 1.
 While it is powered up, the CPU is always in one of three states: normal execution, frozen, or halted.
 When it is in normal execution, the microcode continually executes machine instructions from a program.